sjbennett123/polarlarp/content/current_writeups/return_of_the_planeswalker/roles/adair.md

 ---
-title: "Adair: Elder Planes-walker"
+title: "Adair"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 3
-description:
+description: Elder Planeswalker
 Layout: role
-introduction: One of the two planes-walkers, you are tasked with keep the Elemental Planes in check and making sure they do not interfere with The Prime Material world.
+introduction: One of the two planeswalkers, you are tasked with keep the Elemental Planes in check and making sure they do not interfere with The Prime Material world.
 A balance must be kept and you aim to make sure it is.
 After the influx of void and time brought about the ruin of different locations, you and your partner Daimon have been scouring Tyrria for clues.
-The Orcs newfound powers seem suspect and rife with Void magicks and you aim to get to the bottom of it.
+The Orcs newfound powers seem suspect and rife with void magic and you aim to get to the bottom of it.
 reset:  No

 body: 300

 Defensives:
+ - Phase x5
+ - Cloak Ice x5
+ - Cloak Order x5
+ - Cloak Lightning x5
+ - Cloak Death x5
- - Phase x5, Cloak Ice x5, Cloak Order x5, Cloak Lightning x5 Cloak Death x5, Return Magic x5
+ - Return Magic x5

 weapons: Any 1h and Shield